 SAVE has been compiling a register of Buildings at Risk (BaR) since 1989.
 The register highlights historic buildings that are vacant and whose future is uncertain with the aim to identify new owners able to repair them and/or find a new use for them, which will secure the building's future.
-The great majority of the buildings on our register are listed and not all are actively being marketed.
+The great majority of the buildings on our register are listed but not all are actively being marketed.
 In this sense we are not a substitute for property websites such as Rightmove; our register seeks to raise awareness about buildings at risk.

 The register exists in two versions:

-This year's BaR catalogue, 'Take a Chance on Me' is still available for purchase, and follows the handbook sized format of the last three years.
+The 2011/12 BaR catalogue, 'Take a Chance on Me' is still available for purchase, and follows the handbook sized format of the previous three years.
 It is colour throughout with plenty of pictures.
 It contains the details of over 100 buildings in need of attention and can be obtained from SAVE for £15.00 or £13.00 for Friends (plus £2.50 p&p within UK).

-Online register: The online register contains many more entries than the catalogue - presently almost 1,300 - and allows us to make updates and additions immediately whenever they occur.
+Online register: The online register contains many more entries than the catalogue - presently over 1,300 - and allows us to make updates and additions whenever they occur.
 We strive to keep the register as up to date as possible, but with no current buildings at risk officer this is not always possible.

 A building at risk (BaR) is a building that has been identified as an historic building at risk through neglect and decay.
 Buildings at Risk range from those that are virtually on the point of collapse to those that are just a bit ragged around the edges, and from vacant to inhabited buildings.
 The term Buildings at Risk also applies to historic buildings that are not listed (as yet) or within a conservation area but make an important contribution to their overall rural or urban landscape that do not necessarily merit their individual listing.